IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 access to the database as well as to the storage filesystem, and/or S3 bucket).

-Please consult the scripts/zipdownload/README.md in the Dataverse Software version 5 source tree for more information.
+Please consult the scripts/zipdownload/README.md in the Dataverse Software 5.0+ source tree for more information.

 To install: You can follow the instructions in the file above to build ``ZipDownloadService-v1.0.0.jar``.
 It will also be available, pre-built as part of the Dataverse 5.0 software release on GitHub.
 Copy it, together with the shell